cloudcake/laravel-properties/README.md

 # Laravel Properties

 **Laravel Properties** is a package to assist in associating properties or attributes of generic form to any of your models using polymorphic relationships.
+Ever wanted to attach an attribute to your model but not pollute your model with an additional column?
+Laravel Properties solves this desire by acting as a generic attribute you can use in any form.

 Made with ❤️ by [Stephen Lake](http://stephenlake.github.io/)